 Homeowners looking to sell a Mundic Block house will require a concrete screening test to ascertain the extent of any damage, this can have a serious effect on the survey the saleability, and suitability for mortgage lending.
 Mortgage lenders may refuse to lend or offer a reduced loan amount meaning any buyer has to pull out.

 The test requires several stages and the quality of the concrete is graded accordingly.

 Preliminary Testing.
 50mm holes are drilled at random sample points and the concrete is tested in a laboratory for the presence of minerals, the aggregate composition and any deterioration.
 The results are graded A – C.

 - Grade A samples are free from harmful minerals and is potentially suitable for mortgage lending.

 - Grade AB samples contain small levels of harmful minerals but at a level considered safe.

 - Grade B samples contain high levels of harmful minerals but with no current signs of deterioration, although prolonged periods of damp or exposure to moisture can accelerate deterioration.
 Homes classed as Grade B are seen as unsuited for mortgage lending.

-- Grade C samples show signs of Mundic decay and often need extensive repairs and are only suited to cash buyers.
+- Grade C samples show signs of Mundic decay and often need extensive repairs and are only suited to cash buyers of properties.